engineeringclouds/template_python_project/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and code.

+This project embodies a collaborative "vibe coding" philosophy - we believe the best solutions emerge through iterative conversation and real-world testing, whether that's human-to-human or human-to-AI collaboration.
+We value the process of building something useful together.

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior by opening an issue or contacting the project maintainers.

+This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ## How to Contribute